 Justice Riun Shandler was appointed a Judge of the Ontario Court of Justice in 2014.
-He currently serves as the Local Administrative Judge for the Metro North Courthouse in Toronto and as the Education Co-Chair (Criminal) for the Court's Education Secretariat and Association of Ontario Judges.
+He currently presides at the Ontario Court of Justice - Toronto.
+Justice Shandler is a member of both the Ontario Judicial Appointments Advisory Committee and a member of the Ontario Judicial Council.
 Prior to his appointment, he worked at the Ministry of the Attorney General for Ontario, Crown Law Office - Criminal where his practice focussed on large and complex trials and appeals.
-Justice Shandler is an adjunct professor at Osgoode Hall Law School teaching mental health and criminal justice to upper year and LLM students.
-He is an active participant in continuing legal education and is the co-author of Mental Disorder in Canadian Criminal Law (Carswell) with Joan Barrett.
-He graduated from the University of British Columbia Law School in 1995 and was called to the Ontario bar in 1997.
+Justice Shandler is an active participant in continuing legal education and chaired continuing education for the Ontario Court of Justice, as well as an adjunct professor at Osgoode Hall Law School teaching mental health and criminal justice to upper year and LLM students.
+He is the co-author of Mental Disorder in Canadian Criminal Law (Carswell) with Justice Joan Barrett.
+He graduated from the University of British Columbia Law School and was called to the Ontario bar in 1997.
 Justice Shandler is appointed to the Committee by the Ontario Judicial Council and has been a member since 2022.